MxFox555/Images_To_TTS/README.md

 # Image to TTS Converter

 This application was designed to take images of text and convert them to a Text To Speech (TTS) audiobook.
-I made this because I cannot be bothered to actually do the readings for my university classes.

 It works by reading the images in a folder that are labelled from 1 onwards (eg: 1.png, 2.png.
 3.png...) and create a TTS mp3 file in the same directory